It was a miracle.

 MIKE IS –

 Mortal shock.
 The day after coming home from the hospital, days after the surgery that would have had him lying prone for two months in a haze of gratitude and the womb of their 13-year love, a homicidal blood clot raced up his leg into his lungs and killed him on the spot.
 It happened as fast as the time it took Naomi to tell me.

 The brain scrambles to find words for the heart.

-Click here to read Life or Death, Part 2.
+Click here for Life or Death, Part 2.
 The last time I saw Mike.